Beginner Digital Photography Workshop

 The Beginner Photography Full-Day Workshop returns to DCP as an in-person workshop!
-Please view our COVID policies and procedures here.
-When you register, you will need to sign our COVID policy agreement and waiver.
+Please view our updated COVID policy here.
+Masks are recommended but not required when at DCP.

 This workshop is a perfect place to start for beginners who have a Digital Single Lens Reflex (DSLR) or mirrorless camera and want to learn how to shoot with more confidence and creative control.
 This is a hands-on workshop with a small group, live shooting demonstrations, and time for your questions.
 The instructor will cover all the topics listed below.
 We keep the class size small, so there’s time for interaction and problem solving.